 In concluding your presentation, try either to point to the future of the controversy (where is the conversation headed? what events or changes might occur that will shape this controversy?), to describe how/where the debate breaks down (if the controversy is unlikely to be resolved, why is that the case? what are the differing assumptions or perspectives that will keep different stakeholders from achieving stasis?), or to offer your own argument or position as you did at the end of the Debate Paper.

-The presentation should be 6 to 8 minutes, and it should include visual aids as you see fit to help you develop your analysis and conclusions.
+The presentation should be somewhere between 8-12 minutes, but you should narrow this down to a one-minute target range.
+I will ask you for your own target range before you present, and you should aim to stay within this range.
+Your presentation should include visual aids as you see fit to help you develop your analysis and conclusions.